Stuycs-K/final-project-10-chea-jobind/WORKLOG.md

 I made a new zombie spawning system similar to the original game with waves and a grace period at the start.

+### 2023-06-07

+I added the shovel and lawnmower sprites and loaded them in the game.
+I also fixed potatomine to actually explode and kill all zombies in radius instead of just deleting the zombie that triggers it.

 ## DAVID JOBIN